06 Mar Australia Awards Outcomes for Africa! Frank Akampa’s experience in Australia and thereafter returning to Uganda

 While working with Earth Consult I also had an opportunity to establish ACODEP (Advocate for Community Development and Environmental Protection), a NGO with headquarters in Wakiso, Hoima Road.
 AODEP is a community development and environmental management organisation with pilot projects in Wakiso District.
 The organisation so far has a team of five professionals specialising in Natural Resource Management and Community-income generating development projects.

 I am returning back to Australia for a PhD program in Civil and Environmental Engineering at the University of New South Wales, pending availability of the necessary funding.
 My PhD project has the working title “Climate change adaptation and vulnerability assessments: Implications for farmers and pastoral communities in dryland areas of Nakasongola district, central Uganda”.
-Since my return I have been working on academic manuscripts for publishing in referred journals with support from my supervisor.
+Since my return I have been working on academic manuscripts for publishing in refereed journals with support from my supervisor.
 So far, three papers have been submitted for publication.

 In summary, I am very thankful to the Australian Government for the generous funding provided for the pre-Doctoral studies that I was undertaking.
 Acknowledgement also goes to the UQ Academic staff, AusAID staff and the Ugandan community in Queensland.